IronStark007/Data-Analyst-Portfolio/Case Study - Cyclistic Bike Share/Readme.md

 * come up with a plan or __program for mid year or tourists passes__ where bike usage increases due to tourists activities
 * give __discounts or coupons for weekends__ so people will buy the passes more on weekends thereby relying more on our bikes

-You can check my Tableau Dashboard - [Here](https://public.tableau.com/app/profile/ansari.mohammed.ali.nasim/viz/CaseStudy-DivvyBike/Dashboard1)
+You can check my [Tableau Dashboard](https://public.tableau.com/app/profile/ansari.mohammed.ali.nasim/viz/CaseStudy-DivvyBike/Dashboard1)

-You can check my Presentation - [Here](https://docs.google.com/presentation/d/1lFHJKADEmFr5k7nHMkYPuCs6T6EQmXsY1LFQYwqIldM/edit?usp=sharing)
+You can check my [Presentation](https://docs.google.com/presentation/d/1lFHJKADEmFr5k7nHMkYPuCs6T6EQmXsY1LFQYwqIldM/edit?usp=sharing)

 ## Next Steps